-Wi-Fi is one of the most precious commodities we use every single day.
-When it’s running smoothly, it feels like everything is right with the world.
-But when there’s any kind of disruption, it can feel like a day-ruining experience, especially if you work from home, like many of us are right now.
-Tap or click here for essential work from home tips.
+Wi-Fi is one of the most precious commodities we use daily.
+Everything is right with the world when it’s running smoothly.
+But when there’s any disruption, it can feel like a day-ruining experience, especially if you work from home.
+Tap or click here for essential work-from-home tips.

 Apps that can help you troubleshoot Wi-Fi issues

-Wi-Fi analyzer apps are crucial troubleshooting tools that can show you how strong your signal is, how congested your network is, and available networks around you.
-This will allow you to pinpoint any potential issue so you can bolster your connection or get it up and running again.
+Wi-Fi analyzer apps are crucial troubleshooting tools that show how strong your signal is, how congested your network is and the available networks around you.
+This will allow you to pinpoint any potential issue to bolster your connection or get it up and running again.

-Here are three options to get you started for both iOS and Android.
+Here are two options to get you started for both iOS and Android.

-Opensignal operates off of a massive database with hundreds of cell towers that can help map the coverage you need to check.
-You can use it to both analyze the best spot in your home for a strong connection as well as rifle through all sorts of information about your wireless connection as well as those around you.
+Opensignal for iOS and Android operates off a massive database with hundreds of cell towers that can help map the coverage you need to check.
+You can use it to analyze the best spot in your home for a strong connection and rifle through information about your wireless connection and those around you.

 You may also like: What to do if neighbors are stealing your internet